requery/sqlite-android/README.md

 armeabi-v7a on the majority of Android devices including Intel Atom which provides a native translation layer, however performance under the translation layer is worse than using the x86 binary.

+Note that starting August 1, 2019, your apps published on Google Play will [need to support 64-bit architectures](https://developer.android.com/distribute/best-practices/develop/64-bit).

 Requirements
 ------------